justinwlin/Runpod-Tips-and-Tricks/SpeedTest/README.md

 3. Downloads a model from hugging face ~ 4.2GB
 3. Downloads 5GB from a 200GB model on S3 Bucket using parallel curl requests

+## Potential Future Issues
+Civitai authors ocassionally require an auth token to download a model, but I tried to find one that doesn't have that issue.

+S3 Bucket Link is a link I used in the past for an ML dataset, hopefully the author doesn't take it down.

+HuggingFace can sometimes have issues, but this link I imagine should stay stable.
+Is always worth sanity checking if my script throws out weird errors like unable to download if the urls have become invalid.

 ## How to Run
 Copy and paste the script as a .sh script onto your machine.